shodges201/Genetic-Algorithm-/README.md

 Run Python3 GeneticAlgorithm.py -h for a list of commands that can be used to change the parameters as well as the training text, encrypted text and the name of the output text file.

-For a more detailed breakdown of our results, and the details of genetic algorithms, check out our results here: .
+For a more detailed breakdown of our results, and the details of genetic algorithms, check out our results [here](https://github.com/shodges201/Genetic-Algorithm-/blob/master/Final%20Report.pdf).

 ## Required Paramaters